fercascue/mono-repo/lambda1/readme.txt

-foo bar lorem ipsum 1 2
+foo bar lorem ipsum 1 2 A